-Local authorities in England must do more in their local areas to provide services which prevent, reduce or delay the need for care and support.
+A new British Red Cross report has found that local authorities in England must do more in their areas to provide services that prevent, reduce or delay the need for care and support.

 It has long been recognised that ‘prevention is better than cure’.
 But the UK’s health and social care system has historically focused on reacting to crises rather than preventing them.

 The introduction of the Care Act in April 2015 sought to change this.
 It placed a new duty on English councils to make sure preventative services were available locally.

 However, our research suggests that the Care Act’s vision for prevention is not being fully realised.